No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 The Difficulty of Getting Quality Food Photography in Large Quantities

-Popular delivery apps have quite a few restaurant partners and most of them could use better photos.
+Popular delivery apps have many restaurant partners, and most of them could use better photos.

 Photos are necessary not only for restaurant onboarding but also updates as restaurants change menus.